Psicoterapia e Scienze Umane

 and history of the group of Psicoterapia e Scienze Umane

-Psicoterapia e Scienze Umane continues the initiatives that started 1960 by the Milan Group for the Advancement of Psychotherapy - Study Center of Clinical Psychotherapy of Milan, Italy, led by Pier Francesco Galli, M.D.
-This group begun to meet informally in 1960 around the book series "Library of Psychiatry and Clinical Psychology" founded by Pier Francesco Galli, M.D., in collaboration with Gaetano Benedetti, M.D., and published by Feltrinelli of Milan.
+Psicoterapia e Scienze Umane continues the initiatives started in 1960 by the Milan Group for the Advancement of Psychotherapy, led by Pier Francesco Galli, M.D.
+This group begun to meet informally in 1960 around the book series "Library of Psychiatry and Clinical Psychology" (founded by Pier Francesco Galli, M.D., in collaboration with Gaetano Benedetti, M.D., 87 volumes), published by Feltrinelli of Milan, and the book series "Program of Psychology, Psychiatry, and Psychotherapy" (founded by Pier Francesco Galli, M.D., in 1964, with about 300 books), published by Boringhieri of Turin. later other book series have been pubished, such as the book series of Bollati Boringhieri "The Psychoanalytic Observation" in 1992 (24 books), and "Traces from Psychoanalysis" published by Einaudi of Turin.
 The explicit philosophy of the group was based on the following:

 1. a connection, in real time, with international psychiatry, psychotherapy, and psychoanalysis, in order to fill the gap existing in Italy at that time